Finding better ways to provide the materials the world needs

 The Pilbara is remote, posing labour and cost challenges, and we need to make sure that any new infrastructure will be located to minimise impacts on the local environment and community.

-We’re working with Traditional Owners, local communities and suppliers to develop innovative, creative and fit-for-purpose solutions.
+We’re working with Traditional Owners, local communities and suppliers to develop innovative, fit-for-purpose solutions.

-We’re also focusing on environmental surveys and monitoring programs at preferred sites, and engineering work to help integrate our future wind and solar farms into our existing grid.
+We’re focusing on environmental surveys and monitoring programs at preferred sites, and engineering work to help integrate our future wind and solar farms into our existing grid.
+We're also investigating options for future large-scale wind and solar projects at other sites across the Pilbara.

-When paired with the first phases of our fleet transition away from diesel, we project that the first 1GW of renewables will abate around one million tonnes of CO2 – equivalent to more than what 200,000 cars would emit in a year, and about a third of our total Scope 1 and 2 emissions across our Iron Ore business.
+When paired with the early phases of fleet electrification, we project that the first 1GW of renewables will abate around one million tonnes of CO2e – equivalent to more than what 200,000 cars would emit in a year, and about a third of our total Scope 1 and 2 emissions across our Iron Ore business.

 We know that we still have a long way to go to meet our target of halving our emissions from our operations by 2030.

-But by working with local businesses, communities, and Traditional Owners, we’re hoping we can effectively harness natural and renewable energy sources for our Pilbara operations to accelerate our decarbonisation.
+But by working with Traditional Owners, local businesses and partners, we’re hoping we can effectively harness the natural elements of the Pilbara to accelerate our decarbonisation and provide a sustainable future for the communities where we operate.

 How we process personal data provided or obtained through this website.